rsyslog/rsyslog/source/troubleshooting/debug.rst

 Rsyslog Debug Support
 =====================

+For harder to find issues, rsyslog has integrated debug support.
+Usually, this is not required for finding configuration issues but rather to hunt for program or plugin bugs.
+However, there are several occasions where debug log has proven to be quite helpful in finding out configuration issues.

-Rsyslog provides a number of debug aides.
-Some of them are activated by adding the --enable-rtinst ./configure option ("rtinst" means runtime instrumentation).
+Part of debug supports is activated by adding the ``--enable-rtinst`` ./configure option ("rtinst" means runtime instrumentation).
 Turning debugging on obviously costs some performance (in some cases considerable).

-This is document is just being created and thus terse.
+For typical cases, runtime instrumentation is *not* required.

 Signals supported
 -----------------